beefyfinance/beefy-bi/DESIGN.md

   - bifi staker revenue <= IDK HOW THIS IS COMPUTED
   - historical buyback amount?

+Questions to answer:

+- the effectiveness of marketing activities on vault tvl
+- the effect of launchpools, also does the tvl stay after the launchpool ends
+- harvests -> purely profit, how much are we earning from stable vaults, how much are degen vaults generating, precise amount of - monthly treasury inflow? -> this then enables us to run new scenarios, if fees were modified to X, Y and Z, how would the impact on bifi stakers and treasury revenue be?

 ## Feature 2: Detailed tracking of individual user investments

 - Display user investments history (per address)